seuros/ductwork/README.md

 ### 2. Define Steps

-Steps are Plain Old Ruby Objects (POROs) that implement two methods:
+Steps are Ruby objects that inherit from `Ductwork::Step` and implement two methods:
 - `initialize` - accepts parameters from the trigger call or previous step's return value
 - `execute` - performs the work and returns data for the next step